All $2$-transitive groups have the EKR-module property: Introduction

 \begin{theorem} Any $2$-transitive group has the EKR-module property. \end{theorem}

-We feel that this is the most general statement for all 2-transitive group, in the context of EKR-type results.
-This result also gives information about the structure of the maximum intersecting sets in a 2-transitive group, this is described in detail in Section~\ref{sec:consequences}.
+This result was conjectured in~\cite[Conjecture 1.3]{MR3474795}.
+We feel that this is the most general statement for all 2-transitive groups, in the context of EKR-type results.
+The theorem also gives information about the structure of the maximum intersecting sets in a 2-transitive group; this is described in detail in Section~\ref{sec:consequences}.

+Part of the motivation for Definition~\ref{ekr-module} comes from several papers~\cite{GoMe, MR3780424, KaPa2, MR3921038} which prove that a group has the strict-EKR property by first showing that the group has the EKR property, and then showing the group has the EKR-module property.
+The final characterization is achieved by showing the only linear combinations of the vectors $\{ v_{i,j}\,|\, i,j \in\{1,\dots,n\} \}$ that give a characteristic vector of an intersecting set have exactly one non-zero coefficient.
+The EKR-module property is an essential step in the characterization of the maximum intersecting sets.

+It is obvious that the strict-EKR property implies the EKR-module property.
+It is, however, possible for a transitive group to have the EKR-module property, but not the EKR property.
+Indeed this occurs if the largest intersecting set of permutations is the union of two or more canonical cocliques.
+An example is the group $\Alt(4)$ acting on unordered pairs from $\{1,2,3,4\}$.
+For this transitive group, the set of permutations mapping a pair $A$ to either $A$ or its complement $\overline{A}$ is an intersecting set of maximum size; this set is the union of two canonical cocliques.

+We will define a graph with the property that an intersecting set in a group corresponds to a coclique in the graph.
+This graph has the property that it is connected if and only if the set of derangements generate the entire group.
+There are many examples of groups where this graph is not connected and, because of this, there can be many different maximum cocliques, and hence non-canonical maximum intersecting sets.
+In Section~\ref{sec:connected} we consider different cases when this graph is connected.

+For 2-transitive groups with a connected derangement graph, all known examples of non-canonical maximum intersecting sets are, like canonical ones, either subgroups or cosets of subgroups.
+In Section~\ref{sec:subgroups}, we describe one way in which such non-canonical subgroups can arise for a $2$-transitive group with a regular normal subgroup.
+These subgroups correspond to elements of the first cohomology group of a point stabilizer with values in the regular normal subgroup.
+We consider two examples that illustrate what can happen in this situation.

+The main result in this paper is that the characteristic vector of a maximum intersecting set in a 2-transitive group is a linear combination of the characteristic vectors for the canonical sets.
+In Section~\ref{sec:consequences} we prove that this result gives information about the structure of the set.
+Using an association scheme on the elements of the group, we can prove that any two maximum intersecting sets have the same {\it inner distribution}.
+This is a count of the number of pairs $(g,h)$ of elements in the set that have $hg^{-1}$ in a given conjugacy class.